-The national bird of the United Kingdom, the European robin is a compact songbird and a common sight in many gardens, woodlands, and yards, not just in the UK, but throughout Europe.
+The unofficial national bird of the United Kingdom, the European robin is a compact songbird and a common sight in many gardens, woodlands, and yards, not just in the UK, but throughout Europe.
 Despite their amiable appearance, however, these members of the Muscicapidae bird family (formerly classified in the family Turdidae) can be very aggressive and territorial birds.
 Discover more about the European or English robin in this fact sheet!

 European robins are insectivorous and eat a wide range of insects, including spiders.
 Worms are also part of their diet, and in autumn and winter, these birds will eat more fruit and berries when insects are difficult to find.
 While foraging, these robins will often follow gardeners and poke through recently upturned soil in search of tasty bugs.

 These intelligent birds have learned that gardeners turn up soil to make finding worms and insects easier, so they readily come to yards with small cultivated areas.
-Birders who leave loose mulch and soil available can attract these birds, and they will also come to tray feeders offering seed or mealworms.
+Birders who leave loose mulch and soil available can attract these birds, and European robins will also come to tray feeders offering seed or mealworms.
 Avoid applying pesticides that may eliminate European robins’ food sources, and consider planting shrubs that yield berries for a winter food source.
 Suet or fat balls are another great winter food for these robins.
 Shrubs can also be great nesting sites to keep these robins in the yard year-round.

 How to Find This Bird

 In the British Isles, these robins are widespread and common to see in many parks and gardens.
 Elsewhere within their range, however, they are more shy and elusive, and birders may need to visit less popular spots where the birds will feel more comfortable and less stressed by too much activity.
 Established feeding areas offering mealworms, seed, and suet can often attract European robins, giving birders exceptional opportunities to get close, rewarding views of these songbirds.